steevanb/composer-overload-class/README.md

 # composer.json
 {
     "scripts": {
-        # add a script who generated cloned classes, when autoload is generated
+        "__comment": "add a script who generate cloned classes, when autoload is generated", "pre-autoload-dump": "steevanb\\ComposerOverloadClass\\OverloadClass::overload"
-        "pre-autoload-dump": "steevanb\\ComposerOverloadClass\\OverloadClass::overload"
     }
     "extra": {
-        # path to a writable directory, where overloaded classes will be cloned, with a new namespace
+        "__comment": "path to a writable directory, where overloaded classes will be cloned, with a new namespace", "composer-overload-cache-dir": "var/cache",
-        "composer-overload-cache-dir": "var/cache",
         "composer-overload-class": {
-            # fully qualified class name you want to overload
+            "__comment": "fully qualified class name you want to overload" "Doctrine\\ORM\\Internal\\Hydration\\ObjectHydrator": {
-            "Doctrine\\ORM\\Internal\\Hydration\\ObjectHydrator": {
-                # path to original file, who contains the class you want to overload
+                "__comment": "path to original file, who contains the class you want to overload", "original-file": "vendor/doctrine/orm/lib/Doctrine/ORM/Internal/Hydration/ObjectHydrator.php",
-                "original-file": "vendor/doctrine/orm/lib/Doctrine/ORM/Internal/Hydration/ObjectHydrator.php",
-                # path to your file, who contains your class
+                "__comment": "path to your file, who contains your class", "overload-file": "vendor/steevanb/doctrine-stats/ComposerOverloadClass/Doctrine/ORM/Internal/ObjectHydrator.php"
-                "overload-file": "vendor/steevanb/doctrine-stats/ComposerOverloadClass/Doctrine/ORM/Internal/ObjectHydrator.php"
             }
         }